bonkcomputer/solana-starter-kit/CONTRIBUTING.md

 # Contributing to Solana Starter Kit

 First off, thank you for considering contributing to the Solana Starter Kit!
+This project is developed by Bonk Computer with powerful enhancements from Tapestry.
 It's people like you that make this a great tool for the Solana developer community.

 ## Code of Conduct